cesarlincoln/jpc_rgpt/README.md

 This is a simple RGP-t / REVARB-t outlier-robust system identification example in the R programming language which complements the paper "Deep Recurrent Gaussian Processes for Outlier-Robust System Identification" submitted to the Journal of Process Control.

 To run it, change the current path to the folder containing the file "jpc_identification.R" and run the script.
-Some additional R packages might be necessary.
+Some additional R packages might be necessary (R.matlab, ggplot2, cluster, Matrix).
 We recommend the RStudio IDE (https://www.rstudio.com/) to install those and run the example.

 Paper Abstract